Nepal Health Fair: Autumn, 2011

 Located at the confluence of the Marshyangdi and Dudh Khola Rivers, Thoanche (at an altitude of about 6,500 feet) is within the Annapurna, Nepal's first and largest conservation area.

 The remoteness of the area our hospital will serve is astounding.
 The first full day out of Nepal's capitol, Kathmandu, comprised a long journey by bus followed by a bumpy ride by jeep until late evening.
 The hike to Thoanche was about a day and a half (our timeline was intense, so we trekked ten hours with heavy packs on the first day alone).
-We crossed footbridges over rapids, passed lines of donkeys carrying supplies, and rested amid waterfalls by our narrow, rocky path.
+We crossed footbridges over rapids, passed lines of donkeys carrying supplies, and rested amidst waterfalls by our narrow, rocky path.

 Our mission on this trip was to meet the people our organization will be serving and to view in person the various options for hospital land sites and make our recommendation to the full Board as to the most ideal locations.